 Reaction Time Test

-1. 1.
-Click the large panel to start a round.
+Click the large panel to start the current round.

-3. 3.
-When the panel turns green, click immediately to stop the timer.
+When the panel turns green, click immediately to lock in that score and move to the next round.

 Why It Matters